-Ghana pushes for fit-for-climate financial system from World Leaders
+Ghana pushes for fit-for-climate financial system from world leaders

 The New Global Financing Pact summit is to reconsider the global financial architecture and ways to mobilise financial support for developing and low-income countries facing challenges, including global warming, loss of biodiversity, debt, and pandemics.

-The summit brought together Heads of State and government, leaders of major international organisations, representatives of global financial institutions, and private sector and civil society representatives.
+The summit brought together Heads of States and government, leaders of major international organisations, representatives of global financial institutions, and private sector and civil society representatives.

 It was noted that there was the need to stand united in international solidarity and win the battle against poverty by alleviating the debt burden of vulnerable countries through adequate renegotiations, restructuring and repayment.